Tauranga City is located on land subject to various natural hazards that includes complex soils, flood prone land

-To view the IDC requirements for undertaking assessments and for the design of earthworks for suitable and safe platforms for the construction of buildings, infrastructure and other structures, please refer to DS-10 Natural Hazards & Earthworks
+To view the IDC requirements for undertaking assessments and for the design of earthworks for suitable and safe platforms for the construction of buildings, infrastructure and other structures, please refer to DS-10 Natural Hazards (475kb pdf).

 To ensure the risks associated with complex geotechnical hazards are appropriately managed when undertaking building or land development, Council maintains a register of accredited geo-professionals.
 This register is for both Tauranga City Council and Western Bay of Plenty District Council.

 Accredited geo-professionals List (70kb pdf)

-To view the requirements of an accredited geo-professional, please refer to Section 7 and Appendix C of DS-10 Natural Hazards & Earthworks
+To view the requirements of an accredited geo-professional, please refer to Section 7 and Appendix C of DS-10 Natural Hazards (475kb pdf)

 To apply to become an accredited geo-professional please complete the application below and email it to email@example.com

 Applications are assessed once a year by an independent panel.
-Applications close the last day of September each year and interviews are held the week after labour weekend.
+Applications close the 15th of September each year and interviews are held the week after labour weekend.